cogent3/cogent3/doc/examples/phylo_by_ls.rst

 A more rigourous tree space search
 ----------------------------------

 We change the asaa settings, so we keep more trees and then look at the distribution of the statistics for the last collection of trees.
 We could also change ``a`` to be larger, but in the current case we just adjust ``k``.
-We also set the argument ``return_all = True``, the effect of which is to return the complete set of saved trees.
+We also set the argument ``return_all=True``, the effect of which is to return the complete set of saved trees.
 These, and their support statistic, can then be inspected.

 .. doctest::